-&lt;sup>2 John Huss was a Bohemian priest who was burned at the stake in 1415 because he taught that the office of the pope did not exist by Divine command.
-John believed the office was established by the Church so that things might be before the Carthaginians."
+"Let us now test the gallery by our trifold process of analysis, law, and analogy.
+First, what picture in the whole gallery did you like best?"
+This forced him to pass every picture that he remembered in the gallery through a process of analysis, more or less perfect, qualitative and quantitative.
+After a few moments he decided on "Thesnulda before the German Court."
+You remember the painting, a tall, regal woman leading a child by the hand.
+She stands a captive in queenly contempt before a barbaric Teuton court, lying at ease on skins of animals.
+"What is the focus of the picture?" was the first question.
+"Thesnulda."
+"Wherein is the great power of Thesnulda?"
+"Her face."
+"Now we have roughly analyzed it, let us seek the secret of the face, its force, its law.
+What does the face mean, what does it show?"
+In a few moments we decided that "it was the noble superiority of a great nature that, in the moment of its abasement, rises above its persecutors."
+"And now for the analogy.
+Where in all your reading, conversation, or observation can you recall a situation wherein such an expression would have risen on the face of any individual?"
+"Galileo, when he said, 'but the earth does move."
 "Another?"
+After a little hesitation he said, "John Huss at the stake, when they lighted the fagots."
+"Another?"
+"Eegulus before the Carthaginians."
+"Another?"
 "The same expression, softened, purified, and sanctified, would appear on the face of Christ on Calvary."
 "That is enough.
 You have passed this picture through the process of analysis, law, and analogy, and have formulated a clear expression for your impression.
 It may be that years from now you will again see such a face, or hear of it, or read of it.
-Your prepared formulation will spring forth of itself; you will not have to halt and stammer, and then build up weak, tentative expression of it.
-At the same time, the instances of Thusnelda before the Court of Germanicus, Galileo before his persecutors, John Huss at the stake, Regulus before the Carthaginians, and Christ on Calvary, will be revived together.
+Your prepared formulation will spring forth of itself; you will not have to halt and stammer, and then build up a weak, tentative expression of it.
+At the same time, the instances of The snulda before the German Court, Galileo before his persecutors, John Huss at the stake, Regulus before the Carthaginians, and Christ on Calvary, will be revived together.
 You have trained them to answer to a given call.
 You have made an appointment with them.
 You have started a new centre of localization in the brain, at which all similar instances later will be automatically classified.
-They are grouped, not by any accidental resemblance, but by the highest psychologic basis of classification-law, the oneness of relation between cause and effect shown in all the separate instances."
+They are grouped, not by any accidental resemblance, but by the highest psychological basis of classification-law, the oneness of relation between cause and effect shown in all."